Pravs-mystic/ai_customer_support/README.md

-# Rag Chat
+# AI Chat App for Document querying
-Rag Chat uses Generative AI to provide instant, accurate responses to your queries from any uploaded documents.
+This chat app uses Generative AI to provide instant, accurate responses to your queries from any uploaded documents.
 Experience the power of AI-driven support with these features:

 ## Features:
-1. Login and Upload your documents (pdf, txt, md) and query the bot anything about those docs
+1. Login and Upload your documents (pdf, txt, docx, md) and query the bot anything about those docs
 2. You can add multiple files and remove them anytime
-3. Coming soon: Multiple file formats, enhanced context, tools
+3. You can upload multiple files and store them in different knowledge abse folders.
+At anytime you can query all the documents present in a knowledge base by mentioning the name of the knowledge base in your prompt.
+(Eg: @kb:kb name your_prompt)
+5. Use custom made tools like cover letter generator and meeting action items generator by giving the name of the tool (Eg: @tool:tool_name your_prompt)

 ## How to run
 1. npm install